mlange-42/Sonic-LP/lp/first-steps/house-bounce.md

-To conveniently steer different parameters of the instruments, like volume, effects, etc., I implemented the functions [str_scale](#str_scale) and [str_select](#str_select), convert strings to arrays and allow for the compact representation shown below.
+To conveniently steer different parameters of the instruments, like volume, effects, etc., I implemented the functions [str_scale](#str_scale) and [str_select](#str_select), which convert strings to arrays and allow for the compact representation shown below.

 Each character corresponds to one iteration of loop `:main`, i.e. 4 bars.
 Each section of 8 characters corresponds to one whole "arc of suspense" of 32 bars.
-These sections can also be seen as the building blocks of the title.
+These sections can also be seen as the building blocks of the track.

+For the lines with `str_scale`, the characters `-`, `1`, `2`, ..., `X` stand for
+0%, 10%, 20%, ..., 100% of the maximum value.
+As an example, `bell_amp` is used to
+regulate the volume of the bell melody, starting with 30% of the maximum.
+Here, the maximum is 0.3, so the bell starts with `amp: 0.09` (0.3 * 0.3).

+For the lines with `str_select`, the characters `-`, `1`, ... correspond to
+zero-based indices into the array given as additional function parameter.

 ```ruby
 #- Title structure